zw0610/zw0610.github.io/notes-en/oneapi.md

 It seems a mess in the dl optimization topic on various devices.
 Countless types of devices with drastic distinguished properties.
 Not to mention the dl models are also evolving.

-This problem is not unique to dl.
+This problem is not unique to deep learning.
 Image processing shares this problem.
-When using different filters in any camera apps, image processing is taking what the lens absorbs and applying complicated mathematical operations, often element-wisely.
+When using different filters in any camera apps, image processing is taking what the lens absorb and applying complicated mathematical operations, often element-wisely.
 This pattern looks rather similar to what deep learning does.

 *[Halide](https://halide-lang.org/#gettingstarted) is a programming language designed to make it easier to write high-performance image and array processing code on modern machines.*